michael-s-downs/thethingineed/readme.md

 #### Update indexed documents

 Once documents have been indexed, it is often necessary to update their information.
-In this service, you can achieve this by including the `modify_index_docs` parameter, which specifies the metadata used to filter the document for editing.
-The request body is as follows:
+In this service, you can achieve this by calling again to the integration service with the same configuration provided in the previous indexation:

 ```json
 {